binaryeq/daleq/README.md

- -o,--out <arg>     the output folder where the report will be generated (required) -s1,--src1 <arg>   the first jar file with source code to compare (optional) -s2,--src2 <arg>   the second jar file with source code to compare (optional) -a,--autoopen      if set the generated html report will be opened automatically (dont use for CLI integration)
+ -o,--out <arg>     the output folder where the report will be generated (required) -s1,--src1 <arg>   the first jar file with source code to compare (optional) -s2,--src2 <arg>   the second jar file with source code to compare (optional) -a,--autoopen      if set, the generated html report will be opened automatically (dont use for CLI integration)
 ```

 The jar built can also be used directly as an executable superjar.